dataspecer/ds-wdoi/source/README.md

   - Everything a subclass of an entity (Q35120).

 We also extend this model to account only for *items*.
-Since they represent real work entities.
+Since they represent real world entities.
 Meaning we are excluding lexicographical information.

 - Imlicitly the classes form a subclass of hierarchy with the root as entity (Q35120).